roelvanduijnhoven/muzieklijstjes-vibe/README.md

 - The rubric of the original dataset does not contain a newsletter
 - Have the original dataset contain all rows from the stretch it
-- The list ofdescriptions Should map correctly to magazines Using their short name
+- The list ofdescriptions Should map correctly to magazines Using their short titles